 The Manning Index of South Australian History

-This index has been acquired for the State by the State Heritage Authority.
+This index has been acquired for the State by the State Heritage Council.
 It is hosted by the State Library, which now holds copyright.

 The Index contains many thousands of references to South Australian newspaper and magazine stories for the years 1837 to 1937.
 It also includes extensive selected text from the indexed publications, other primary and secondary sources and numerous extracts from Mr Manning's own writings.